UKDataServiceOpen/census-microdata-activity/README.md

 ## What this repository contains

 This repository includes:
-•	A Quarto (.qmd) page presenting the full R script used in the activity
+- A Quarto (.qmd) page presenting the full R script used in the activity
-•	Reproducible R code
+- Reproducible R code
-•	Clear sectioning aligned with the learning activity structure
+- Clear sectioning aligned with the learning activity structure

-Note: The code is displayed for reference in the Quarto page.
+**Note:** The code is displayed for reference in the Quarto page.
 It does not run directly within the rendered page and is intended to be copied and run locally in R/RStudio.

 ## Data used, citation and licence